wdporter/acim/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 ---

-4.&emsp;This is a course in mind training.
+4. This is a course in mind training.
 ²All learning involves attention and study at some level.
 ³Some of the later parts of the course rest too heavily on these earlier sections not to require their careful study.
 ⁴You will also need them for preparation.